L3P3/lui/README.md

 `now():number` | The _relative_ point of time of the latest rerendering call.
 Do not use this as persistent time reference but just inside of run time.
 Useful for custom animations.
 `hook_assert(condition: boolean):void` | When the condition is falsy, rendering of the current component is interrupted.
 May be used for error handling or anything else.
 `hook_async(function(...deps):Promise<T>, deps: ?Array, fallback):T` | If you need to wait for some data until it is available, use this instead of `hook_memo`.
 As long as the promise is pending, `fallback` is returned.
 If no fallback is given, either `null` or the latest value is returned.
-`hook_await(promise):void` | As long as the promise is not resolved yet, rendering of the current component will be interrupted here.
 `hook_callback(function, deps):function` | Returns a function that never changes.
 It passes all arguments down to the given function after the `deps`.
 Use this when you need to pass a callback as props that needs `deps`.
 If that callback is independent of the current component (has no `deps`), move the callback out of the component.
 `hook_delay(msecs: number):boolean` | Turns `true` after the specified delay.
 `hook_dom(descriptor, props=):dom` | Alternative to a single `node_dom` child.
 Returned childs will be wrapped by this element.
 Must not be skipped or called twice per component.